 Be nice.
 Or else.

-front end developer Joined over 3 years ago
+front end developer Joined almost 4 years ago

 Last time I did this test I've got INFP or so.
 The definition fit me quite well back then, nowadays I believe I would lean towards more extroversion and less introversion.